 This project examines the prevalence of heroin use, injection drug use, and non-medical prescription opioid use among 9th-12th graders in 17 U.S. cities.
 Data will come from the Centers for Disease Control and Prevention's (CDC’s) Local Youth Risk Behavior Surveillance System, a key resource for monitoring adolescent health and well-being.

 Through this pilot project, Johnson submitted a manuscript that has been accepted for publication in a peer-reviewed journal.
 Johnson’s work on the pilot project informed the successful grant application to the CDC for her currently funded project titled, "Evaluation Services for the Maryland Overdose Data to Action Project."

 The Broad Consequences of Opioid Prescribing Limits in West Virginia

-This project will use an innovative, county-level identification strategy to isolate how prescription duration limit policy in West Virginia affects prescribing patterns, health care use, and morbidity and mortality outcomes.
-The project will leverage a unique combination of three data assets: West Virginia Medicaid claims, death certificates, and poison control center call data.
+This project uses an innovative, county-level identification strategy to isolate how prescription duration limit policy in West Virginia affects prescribing patterns, health care use, and morbidity and mortality outcomes.
+The project leverages a unique combination of three data assets: West Virginia Medicaid claims, death certificates, and poison control center call data.

-Assistant Professor of Research, Department of Emergency Medicine, University of Southern California
+Assistant Professor of Emergency Medicine, Feinberg School of Medicine, Northwestern University

 The Impact of Pill Mill Regulations in Texas on Opioid-Related Outcomes

-This project will determine how local-area implementation and enforcement of pain management clinic regulations in Texas affect the volume of opioid distribution, the volume and composition of opioid-related prescriptions, and the volume and price of heroin in local markets.
+This project examines how local-area implementation and enforcement of pain management clinic regulations in Texas affect the volume of opioid distribution, the volume and composition of opioid-related prescriptions, and the volume and price of heroin in local markets.